UCF Smart & Safe Transportation Lab (SST Lab)

 Dynamic Hotspot Identification for Limited Access Facilities using Temporal Traffic Data

-(graduated Spring 2018), Currently, Assistant Professor in Iraq
+( Spring 2018).
+Currently, Assistant Professor in Iraq.

 21. Saif Alarifi